webuum/webuum-docs/docs/index.md

 hero:
   name: "Webuum"
-  text: "The only JS framework you need"
+  text: "When the platform is 95% of what you need."
-  tagline: "When the platform is 95% of what you need.<br>Made for websites — not web apps."
+  tagline: "Made for websites — not web apps."
   image:
     src: /logo.svg
     alt: Winduum